getify/You-Dont-Know-JS/scope-closures/ch4.md

     })();
     ```

-    Here, since there is no surrounding function scope, these `moduleOne` and `moduleTwo` declarations are simply processed in the global scope.
-This is effectively the same as if the file hadn't been concatenated:
+    Here, since there is no surrounding function scope, these `moduleOne` and `moduleTwo` declarations are simply dropped into the global scope.
+This is effectively the same as if the files hadn't been concatenated, but loaded separately:

     module1.js: